matthieu-rolland/memanki/README.md

 For those who like to know how things work, the SRS algorithm used by anki was originally written empirically by Piotr Woźniak and can be found [HERE](https://www.supermemo.com/english/ol/sm2.htm).
 You can visit the [ANKI website](https://apps.ankiweb.net) for more informations.

-You'll find more informations about the Spaced Repetition System principle [HERE](https://www.supermemo.com/articles/theory.htm)
+If you want to know more about the Spaced Repetition System principle click [HERE](https://www.supermemo.com/articles/theory.htm)

 ## Why convert memrise lessons to Anki?
 While memrise is awesome for learning new words/things, I always thought Anki was much better at long term information retention.
+I like to use it both, Memrise for learning, and anki for not forgetting.
+Memrise lessons can be found [HERE](https://www.memrise.com/courses/english/).

 ## Usage